 In addition to planning for the appropriate disposition of property, I also regularly provide counsel with respect to probate and the administration of estates and trusts.
 Learn more

 Regardless of whether you call it a “camp,” “cabin,” or “compound,” family properties are a cherished part of many families’ estates.Learn more

-We counsel clients in preparing for and addressing incapacity and disability.
-Depending on the client’s individual circumstances, we give guidance regarding the use of durable financial powers of attorney, advance health care directives, and various trusts, as well as asset protection strategies to help mitigate the various risks and challenges presented by the costs of long-term care.Learn more
+I counsel clients in preparing for and addressing incapacity and disability.
+Depending on the client’s individual circumstances, I give guidance regarding the use of durable financial powers of attorney, advance health care directives, and various trusts, as well as asset protection strategies to help mitigate the various risks and challenges presented by the costs of long-term care.Learn more